wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 At the bottom of the script is a MacOS command that translates text into voice through the spearker:

 say "script ended."  # through speaker

+## Configure location to create new files

+Because the script command can be pasted onto any folder, files

 ## References